5IA-Maserati/Bibliotech-Dev/docs/dev-style-guide.md

 - Use descriptive names for test files:
   - `api/user.test.js`
   - `db/migration.test.sql`
-- Write tests for all new features and bug fixes.
+- Write tests for all new features and bugfixes.
 - Run all tests before creating a PR or merging to `main`.

 ---